mvahaste/meridian/README.md

 ![Meridian Theme Screenshot](./docs/cover.png)

-The font shown in the screenshot is [Atkinson Hyperlegible Next](https://fonts.google.com/specimen/Atkinson+Hyperlegible+Next), and I'm using a snippet to hide the link underline on the first heading in the note.
-I also use the minimal image captions snippet, but it's not shown in the screenshot.

 ## Features

 > [!IMPORTANT]
-> This is a macOS focused theme.
+> This theme is designed with macOS in mind, it might not work elsewhere.

-> It should also work on Windows (blur not supported), but not sure about other platforms.
+- Translucent background, including the editor.

-- Hides clutter and distractions.
+- Hides clutter and distractions, configurable via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
   - No unnecessary icons in the sidebars—I do most things with keyboard shortcuts or the command palette.
   - Dynamically hides the tab bar when only one tab is open.
   - Hide or de-emphasize various UI elements unless hovered/focused.